Changes in the Border Crossing and Visa Requirements for Jordan from January 2016

 Until now, the situation has been as follows:

-- At the Arava Border Crossing, most nationalities have not been required to pre-arrange a visa (visa is granted on the spot) and the visa has been issued without charge.
-The fees for crossing the border are taxes to the Israeli and Jordanian authorities which total $65 per person.
+At the Arava Border Crossing, most nationalities have not been required to pre-arrange a visa (visa is granted on the spot) and the visa has been issued without charge.
+The fees for crossing the border are fees to the Israeli and Jordanian authorities which total $65 per person.

-- Tours from Eilat to Petra, as well as many tours from Tel Aviv and Jerusalem to Petra, cross via the Arava Crossing as the border taxes here are cheaper than the two northern crossings (Allenby and Sheikh Hussein/Beit Shean/River Jordan), and the journey to Petra is quicker.
+Tours from Eilat to Petra, as well as many tours from Tel Aviv and Jerusalem to Petra, cross via the Arava Crossing as the border crossing fees here are cheaper than the two northern crossings (Allenby and Sheikh Hussein/Beit Shean/River Jordan), and the journey to Petra is quicker.

-- At the Beit Shean Border Crossing (AKA Sheikh Hussein/River Jordan), visas are also issued to most nationalities without charge, but border taxes are higher, a total of $107 per person
+At the Beit Shean Border Crossing (AKA Sheikh Hussein/River Jordan), visas are also issued to most nationalities without charge, but border crossing fees are higher, a total of $107 per person

-Border Crossing and Visa situation from January 2016
+Border Crossing and Visa situation Since January 2016

-From January 1, the changes are expected to be as follows:
+Since January 1, 2016 the changes are as follows:

-- The Arava Border Crossing will no longer issue visas to individual travelers.
-Tourists traveling on our tours will e able to receive a visa at the border for a $60 fee plus the existing $65 border crossing fee including assistance.
+The Arava Border Crossing does no longer issue visas to individual travelers.
+Tourists traveling on our tours will be able to receive a visa at the border for a $60 fee plus the existing $65 border crossing fee including assistance.
 Our tours to Petra will continue to operate.

-How our tours to petra will operate from January 2016
+How our tours to petra will operate Since January 2016

-- The schedule on our website is updated for 2016, please review our tours to Petra from Israel and if you have any questions, do not hesitate to get in touch with our team who are happy to help.
+The schedule on our website is updated, please review our tours to Petra from Israel and if you have any questions, do not hesitate to get in touch with our team who are happy to help.